-The recoverable amount of each CGU is considered to be its value in use, calculated by reference to the pre-tax cash flow projections of each CGU based on the Group's approved budget for 2017 and three year plan to 2019.
-Cash flows beyond this period are extrapolated into perpetuity using an estimated growth rate of 2% (2015: 2%), being the Directors' estimated view of the long term compound growth in the economy.
+The recoverable amount of each CGU is considered to be its value in use, calculated by reference to the pre-tax cash flow projections of each CGU based on the Group's approved budget for 2018 and three year plan to 2020.
+Cash flows beyond this period are extrapolated into perpetuity using an estimated growth rate of 2% (2016: 2%), being the Directors' estimated view of the long term compound growth in the economy.
 This is considered appropriate because the CGU is considered to be a long term business.
-The discount rate used reflects the market assumptions for the risk free rate and equity risk premium and also takes into account the cost of debt.
+Risk adjusted pre-tax discount rates are applied to the cash flow forecasts to calculate the value in use of each CGU.

-The main assumptions on which the forecast cash flows were based include the level of sales, gross margin and expenses within the business and have been set by the Directors based on their past experience of the business and its industry together with their expectations of the market.
+The main assumptions on which the forecast cash flows are based include the level of sales, gross margin and expenses within the business and have been set by the Directors based on their past experience of the business and its industry together with their expectations of the market.
 The level of sales depends upon the size of the markets in which the Group operates together with the Directors' estimations of its market share and competitive pressures.
 Gross margin is dependent upon the net costs to the business of purchasing products together with the level of supplier rebates and income to support sales activities.
 Expenses are based on the current cost base of the Group adjusted for variable costs and known plans for the business.